tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 The ``rebalancer`` moved as many buckets as possible from ``rs2`` to decrease the disbalance.
 At the same time it respected equal weights of ``rs1`` and ``rs3``.

-The algorithms of considering locks and pins are completely different, although they look similar in terms of functionality.
+The algorithms for implementing locks and pins are completely different, although they look similar in terms of functionality.

 .. _vshard-lock-and-rebalancing: